elomaur/100-days-of-code/log.md

 **Today's Progress**: Started challenge 2.
 Added instances for each media type class and added value but I couldn't not get it right.

 **Thoughts:** IMore challenging that I thought

+## R1 Day11: November 3, 2018

+**Today's Progress**: Continued working on challenge 2.
+Still getting errors.

+**Thoughts:** Started working on the exercise from "Learn C# in one day" to get a broader understanding of what I am missing